wthorp/gosh/README.md

 GoSh makes it easy to write command-running scripts from Go code:
  - author multiline, easy to write, command-running scripts from Go code
- - invoke different scripts from the same file, similar to Make
+ - invoke different scripts from the same file, similar to Make or Just
  - run scripts concurrently without working directory or environment contention

 ## Using GoSh Scripts